based on Reviews

 • Amino acids prevent destruction of the (liver) cell membrane

-• formation of structural proteins (e.g. liver cell membrane)
+• Formation of structural proteins (z.B.
+Liver cell membrane)

-• Amino acids maintain complex detoxification functions: liver must detoxify ammonia in the urea cycle (formed during protein catabolism)
+• Amino acids maintain complex detoxification functions: the liver must detoxify ammonia (formed during protein catabolism) in the urea cycle.

 • Important amino acids for the liver: